 Prior to 2010, NCCPA offered, in addition to the PANRE, another way for PA-C designees to be recertified.
 This process was known as Pathway II.
 Both PANRE and Pathway II required completion of a 300 question multiple-choice examination designed to assess general medical and surgical knowledge, but there were several differences - the PANRE was computer-based while the Pathway II examination was an open-book examination that could be taken at home with use of reference materials.
 To be eligible for Pathway II, PA-C designees were also required to meet an additional requirement - the accumulation of 100 points through completion of activities within nine categories of education and experiential Activities.
 Pathway II was administered for the last time in 2010.

 The Student Academy of the American Academy of Physician Assistants (SAAAPA) has its own structure within the AAPA and includes representation from each PA Program's student society.
 Students have always been encouraged to play an active role in the AAPA since its founding in 1968.
 They were among the first to organize and share information with their peers.
-Each registered student society is represented in the Assembly of Representatives (AOR), the SAAPA's legislative and policymaking body.
+Each registered student society is represented in the Assembly of Representatives (AOR), the SAAPA's legislative and policy-making body.
 The SAAPA also has representation in the AAPA House of Delegates (HOD).
-Currently, there are about 100 registered student society members of the SAAAPA.
+Currently, there are over 200 registered student society members of the SAAAPA.
 For more information contact the SAAAPA at 2318 Mill Road, Suite 1300, Alexandria, VA 22313; phone: (703) 836-2272; fax (703) 684-1924; email: firstname.lastname@example.org.